Pa04rth/Hashnode-Blog/draft-6859664da7a7abcbb7ff611e.md

 ## Final Words :

-Agentic AI is not the future—**it’s the now**.
+Agentic AI is not the future—**<mark>it’s the now</mark>**.
 Build it.
 Break it.
 Blog about it.

+### Project Ideas I got from here :

+I will build one stop solutions from many long tasks such as —

+1- <mark>Building End_to_End_Trip_Planner</mark> (Booking tickets + booking hotels + Marking destinations on map + Planning the entire trip + option to extend the trip to visit nearby city + etc)

+2-<mark>Building Event_Planner</mark> (Taking details of event from you (kind+date+venue) to setting up the menu + sending the request or message to all the nearby caterers/Home chefs for quotation + Deciding the best offer based on rating and price + etc)

+3- <mark>Building SaaS through a single command</mark> from building frontend from lovable and adding auth from Supabase and connecting DB to directly deploying it on either vercel or anything .

+Let’s see which is more challenging and excites me…

 💬 Got questions or want help building your first agent?
 Drop a comment below or DM me!-